andersonbrito/subsampler/README.md

 |United States|Expected number of genomes under a scenario of 5% sequenced cases|19                                                                 |129      |1153     |5070     |9618     |

-However, under the same parameters shown above, when we look at the scenarios in a country with a smaller population, for example, United Arab Emirates (9.9 million inhabitants), the number of sampled genomes may be a few dozen, or no genomes at all, as the [baseline](https://github.com/andersonbrito/subsampler/blob/master/Snakefile#L12) may be too low to allow sampling of even a single genome.
-For example, 0.01% sequenced cases in a week with 7,000 reported cases would indicate the sampling of 0.7 genomes, which cannot be done, case where the expected number of genomes is set to zero.
-Below we have an example with the observed numbers of reported cases and the number of sequenced cases in the United Arab Emirates, and the resulting subsampling in distinct scenarios.
+However, under the same parameters shown above, when we look at scenarios in a country with a smaller population, for example, the United Arab Emirates (9.9 million inhabitants), the number of sampled genomes in a given week may be a few dozen, or none at all, as the [baseline](https://github.com/andersonbrito/subsampler/blob/master/Snakefile#L12) may be too low to allow sampling of even a single genome.
+For example, 0.01% sequenced cases in a week with 7,000 reported cases would suggest the sampling of 0.7 genomes, which cannot be performed.
+In this situation, the expected number of genomes is set to zero.
+Below we have an example showing the observed numbers of reported cases and the number of sequenced cases in the United Arab Emirates, and the resulting subsampling in different scenarios (see the expected number of genomes in rows where the baseline was set as 0.1 or 1% sequenced cases).

 |Country      |Data type|2020_EW10                                                          |2020_EW11|2020_EW12|2020_EW13|2020_EW14|
 |-------------|---------|-------------------------------------------------------------------|---------|---------|---------|---------|